 It’s probably no surprise that sleep and mental health are extremely related topics.
-If you’ve ever had even a couple of sleepless nights in a row you’ve definitely felt how it affected your mood and made you feel exhausted or even depressed.
+If you’ve ever had a couple of sleepless nights, you’ve definitely felt how the affects on your mood and energy levels.

-It’s a well known fact that getting a good night’s sleep can help protect your mental and physical health, and increase your overall quality of life.
+It’s well known getting a good night’s sleep can help protect your mental, physical health, and your quality of life.
 It’s even more important for children and teens, who rely on quality sleep to support their growth and development.

-But what many people don’t realise is that the ‘wind down’ at the end of the day is an important part of your pre-bed time ritual.
-And remember – hours spent scrolling through Instagram or getting stuck into the latest Netflix drama don’t count!
+But what many don’t realise is the ‘wind down’ at the end of the day is an important part of your sleep ritual.
+Hours spent scrolling through Instagram or getting stuck into the latest Netflix drama don’t count!

-While you’re asleep, your brain unconsciously reflects upon the day’s experiences and files many of them away in your long-term memory.
-This is crucial for recalling vital information that you may have taken in during the working day or at school.
+Whilst asleep, your brain unconsciously reflects upon the day’s experiences and files them away in your long-term memory.
+This is crucial for recalling information you may have taken in during the working day or at school.

-Sleep is a restorative and vital part of our lives so when it’s disturbed or not the best quality it could be, it can lead to a series of negative effects like irritability, loss of motivation and energy levels increased sensitivity and difficulty processing information or coping with emotions.
+Sleep is a restorative and vital part of our lives.
+When it’s disturbed, it can lead to a series of negative effects like irritability, loss of motivation and energy levels.
+It can also increase sensitivity and difficulty processing information or coping with emotions.

 Blue Light = ‘Blue’ Moods